jpshu123/DIY-Multiprotocol-TX-Module/README.md

 If you want to enable serial mode for er9x/ersky9x/Taranis/..., you have to do this mod for

-VERSION1 of 4 in 1 boeard
+VERSION1 of 4 in 1 board

 ![Screenshot](http://static.rcgroups.net/forums/attachments/4/0/8/5/8/3/a8895038-170-4in1%20module.jpg).